ibm-cloud-docs/powervs-vpc/deploy-destroying.md

 If your destroy job failed, check out the following:
 1. Examine logs.
 You can find them either in your project's configuration or in the related Schematics workspace.
 1. Determine if there's a resource blocking your destroy process.
 There is a chance that modifications outside the automation are blocking the resource from getting deleted.
 Common examples are:
-    - additional instances in the PowerVS workspace which block subnets from getting deleted
+    - additional instances in the {{site.data.keyword.powerSys_notm}} workspace which block subnets from getting deleted
     - locked objects in cloud object storage that block the bucket's deletion
     - a deployment of [Power Systems Virtual Server for SAP HANA](/catalog/architecture/deploy-arch-ibm-pvs-sap-9aa6135e-75d5-467e-9f4a-ac2a21c069b8-global) that uses the [Power Systems Virtual Server with VPC landing zone](/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global) as a pre-requisite
 1. Try to clean up the resource that's blocking the destroy process from finishing.